-* A limited number of $500-$1,000 need-based scholarships are also available.
-Applications will be evaluted according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.
-Deadline is December 7, 2012 by 5 PM.
+* A limited number of $500-$1,500 need-based scholarships are also available.
+Applications will be evaluated according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.
+2015 Deadlines are posted on the 2014/15 Travel Grant Application.

-$5,750* (tentative) (undergraduate fee) - This includes tuition for two courses (six credits), double-occupancy housing for the nights of May 10-June 8, 2013, and a 4-day meal plan.
-The program cost also includes the use of the Irish College facilities, field trips and group activities.
+$6,100* (tentative) (undergraduate fee) - This includes tuition for two courses (six credits), double-occupancy housing for the nights of May 15-June 11, 2015, and a 4-day meal plan.
+The program cost also includes the use of the Leuven Institute for Ireland in Europe facilities, field trips and group activities.
 Not included are roundtrip airfare, meals outside the meal plan, laundry, local travel, personal expenditures or any other costs, such as extra nights lodging and meals due to unforeseen events.

 TRAVEL & ACCOMODATIONS

-Students will depart on Friday, May 10, 2013 and return on Saturday, June 8, 2013.
+Students will depart on Thursday, May 14, 2015 (arriving in Belgium on Friday, May 15th) and return on Friday, June 12, 2015.
 Students will be responsible to make and pay for their own travel arrangements.
 We will notify students of the professors’ travel plans and highly recommend they make their travel plans to correspond with the professors.

 To provide maximum flexibility, the program fee includes a four-day meal plan (Sunday evening through Thursday lunch) at the Irish College.
 Other meals are the student’s responsibility.